Frequently asked questions about shopping online

 Is it safe to use my credit/debit card?

 All orders are encrypted so they cannot be read during internet transactions.
 The secure server software used by the British Museum encrypts all your personal information, including credit card details, name, and address.
 A small padlock icon should be visible in the bottom right hand corner of your screen when checking out.
 This is your guarantee that your actions are safe.

 How much do you charge for delivery?

 When you buy books and other products online, delivery charges are calculated depending on the weight and destination of the order.
-If you have any questions regarding delivery charges for books and other products, please contact Customer Services directly.
+The total will be displayed on the final page before you have to submit payment.
+If you have any questions regarding delivery charges for books and other products, please contact Customer Services directly

 Do you deliver or send products outside of the UK?

 Yes.
 Occasionally however, due to licensing or contractual issues, we may not be able to ship prints from certain artists outside some areas.
 We deliver orders for the USA from a print facility in Massachusetts.

 Some countries may impose import duties on deliveries from the UK.
 Customers are responsible for any applicable customs duties or taxes that may be imposed on a delivery in the destination country.